pymor/pymor/docs/source/getting_started.rst

 solve the high-dimensional problem for those parameters in the training set which are actually selected for basis extension.
 To control the condition of the reduced system matrix, we must ensure that the generated basis is orthonormal w.r.t. the H1-product on the solution space.
-For this we provide the basis extension algorithm with the :attr:`h1_product` attribute of the discretization.
+For this we pass the basis extension algorithm the :attr:`h1_product` attribute of the discretization.
 We pass the same product to the reductor for computing the Riesz representatives for error estimation.
 Moreover, we have to provide a |ParameterFunctional| which computes a lower bound for the coercivity of